MagicGordon/digital-war/README.md

 ![](pic/digital-war-again.png)

-7、A pop-up box will appear after each operation.
+7、A pop-up box will appear after `challenge` and `Get first digital` operation.
 Please wait patiently.
 Have a good time!